scalar-labs/scalar-terraform-examples/aws/README.md

 * An AWS VPC with a NAT gateway
 * DNS Zone for internal host lookup
 * 3 Scalar DL instances
+* With Cassandra option (default):
   * 3 Cassandra instances
   * 1 Cassy instance
   * 1 Reaper instance
+* With DynamoDB option:
+  * DynamoDB tables in a specified region
 * 3 Envoy instances with a network load balancer (public)
 * 1 Bastion instance with a public IP
 * 1 Monitor instance